MR Angiography (MRA)

 What is MR Angiography?

-Angiography is a medical test that helps physicians diagnose and treat medical conditions related to blood vessels.
-Angiography can be performed with one of three imaging technologies and, in some cases, a contrast material is administered to produce pictures of major blood vessels throughout the body.
+Angiography is a medical test that helps physicians diagnose and treat medical conditions and diseases of the blood vessels.
+Angiography examinations produce pictures of major blood vessels throughout the body and can be performed with one of three imaging technologies and, in some cases contrast material is administered.

 Angiography is performed using:

-- x-rays with catheters placed into the blood vessels of the body
+- fluoroscopy (x-rays)to help place catheters into the blood vessels of the body

 - computed tomography (CT)